pavankjadda/angular-ngneat-signals-v2/README.md

     ```bash
     npm run start
     ```
-5. Open the browser and navigate to `http://localhost:4200`
+5. Open the browser and navigate to `http://localhost:4300` to see the application

 6. You can create new employee by clicking on the `Add Employee` button and fill the form.
 And you can update the employee by clicking on the `Edit` button.
 All the changes will be saved in the `db.json` file.